INEXdev/ArduinoSTM32/README.md

 POP-32

 # USB Driver
-use HID driver, no additional driver needed
+on HID mode, no additional driver needed. on SWD mode, using ST Microelectronic's STM32 CubeProgrammer driver.

 # Instruction
 (Remark: Fast internet connection and large files transfer required for this procedure)